Bratz89/PowerShell-Hub/README.md

    ```

 ### Customization
-1. In the client and server .env files you can change the API if needed
+1. In the client and server .env files you can change the API key if needed

-2. In server .env file you can change the API endpoint if you want to host a scriptserver
+2. In server .env file you can change the API endpoint if you want to host a scriptserver.
+(Exercise caution, as scripts can be executed on the server by anyone with access.
+With Default settings scripts can only be run localy)
    ```sh
     REACT_APP_API_URL=http://your.ip.here:3001 / or https://yourwebsitehere.com
    ```